rune-rs/rune/book/src/instance_functions.md

 the item in the virtual machine and is the result of a deterministic computation based on its item.
 So the hash for the item `Foo::new` will always be the same.

-In Rust, we can calculate this hash using `Item` and `Hash::function` method:
+In Rust, we can calculate this hash using the `Hash::type_hash` method:

 ```rune
 {{#include ../../crates/rune-testing/examples/function_hash.rs}}